niceotherwise/cs--humanistic-space/README.md

 # cs-humanistic-space
- bringing people who work with humanistic psychology together: website for one of my phd studies
+ bringing people who work with humanistic psychology together, to speculate what self-care technologies could be: a website for one of my phd studies (futures.caring.systems)

+ ## made with:
+ vanilla html & css + tachyons